Orange Tree Theatre: Repertory

 As well as producing the first six plays by Martin Crimp, plays by Susan Glaspell and developing a reputation for theatrical rediscoveries, the Orange Tree repertory has also included many special seasons for the work of James Saunders, Michel Vinaver, Rodney Ackland, Václav Havel, Harley Granville Barker, Erica Gordon and Bernard Shaw and his contemporaries, including John Galsworthy.
 In Paul Miller's first season he presented revivals of plays by George Bernard Shaw, DH Lawrence and Doris Lessing as well as premiering plays by Alistair McDowall, Deborah Bruce and Alice Birch.

 The theatre's 2014 production of Alistair McDowall's Pomona was well received by the critics and it transferred to the National Theatre and Royal Exchange Theatre in autumn 2015.
 Terence Rattigan's French Without Tears played two sell-out runs at the theatre then went on a UK tour with English Touring Theatre.
 Other rediscoveries include work by Robert Holman, Sharman Macdonald, Clare McIntyre and Caryl Churchill.
 New plays have included the world premieres of Jess and Joe Forever by Zoe Cooper and The Brink by Brad Birch, the UK premiere of Winter Solstice by Roland Schimmelpfennig and the European premiere of An Octoroon by Branden Jacobs-Jenkins.

 Training directors

 From 1986 to 2014 the theatre ran a trainee director scheme, each year appointing two young assistant directors.
 Graduates of this scheme included Rachel Kavanaugh, Timothy Sheader, Sean Holmes, Dominic Hill, and Anthony Clark.
 This was replaced by a Resident Director position in 2014/15.
 The Orange Tree currently runs an MA in Theatre Directing with St Mary's University, Twickenham which started in 2016–17.

 Awards

-Since 2014 the theatre has won ten Offies (Off West End Awards), five UK Theatre Awards and the Alfred Fagon Audience Award.
+Since 2014 the theatre has received ten Offies, five UK Theatre Awards and the Alfred Fagon Audience Award.
 The Orange Tree Theatre won the Empty Space Peter Brook Award in 2006 and 2015.
 In 2017 it was the London regional winner for UK's Most Welcoming Theatre Award 2017.